 make do it?

-To say this is the deconstructed salad recipe is a bit misleading because no steps to it.
+To say this is the deconstructed salad recipe is a bit misleading because no real steps to it.
+You don’t make the salad: your guests do.

 Basically, the idea is that you make various ingredients available and each person builds their own salad.
 It’s a bit like a salad bar, but with fewer, fresher ingredients and no premade salads drowning in mayonnaise.
 This ensures that everyone gets a salad they like and you don’t have to think too much about it.
 It is very easy and flexible, and works great when you have a number of people over or just a few picky eaters.
 You can tailor it depending on allergies, or what is on special at the supermarket or fresh at the market.
 Add a couple of “exotic” ingredients and you have the makings of a great salad, without even making it.